Effective Mass of the Fr\"ohlich Polaron and the Landau-Pekar-Spohn Conjecture: Introduction and main result

-where $\psi$ is any solution of the variational problem \eqref{g}.
-This conjecture was proved in \cite{MV18b} showing that, after rescaling, the process $\widehat\P_\alpha$ converges as $\alpha\to\infty$ to a unique limit which is the {\it increments} of the Pekar process. \footnote{In \cite{MV18b} the distribution of the rescaled process $(\alpha|\omega(\frac{t}{\alpha^2}) - \omega(\frac{s}{\alpha^2})|)_{s\in A, t\in B}$ under $\widehat\P_\alpha$ was shown to converge to the stationary version of the increments of the Pekar process.
-This process was also shown in \cite{MV14,KM15,BKM15} to be the limiting object of the {\it mean-field} Polaron problem -- convergence of the latter towards the Pekar process was also conjectured by Spohn in \cite{S87}.} Based on the path behavior of $\widehat\P_\alpha$, in \cite{S87} the decay rate of the CLT diffusion constant $\sigma^2(\alpha) \sim \alpha^{-4}$ as $\alpha\to\infty$ was also derived heuristically -- note that, given the relation \eqref{eq-mass-variance}, this decay rate would be equivalent to the divergence rate $m(\alpha)\sim \alpha^4$, conjectured by Landau and Pekar \cite{LP49}.
+Based on the path behavior of $\widehat\P_\alpha$, in \cite{S87} the decay rate of the CLT diffusion constant $\sigma^2(\alpha) \sim \alpha^{-4}$ as $\alpha\to\infty$ was also derived heuristically -- note that, given the relation \eqref{eq-mass-variance}, this decay rate would be equivalent to the divergence rate $m(\alpha)\sim \alpha^4$, conjectured by Landau and Pekar \cite{LP49}.
 Using a functional analytic route from \cite{LT97}, it was shown in \cite{LS20} that $\lim_{\alpha\to\infty} m(\alpha)=\infty$.
 By means of probabilistic techniques from \cite{MV18a,MV21}, it has been recently shown in \cite{BP22} that $\sigma^2(\alpha) \leq c \alpha^{-2/5}$ for some $c<\infty$.
 Very recently, using the probabilistic representation of the Polaron measure \eqref{def-polaronmeas} but invoking Gaussian correlation inequalities orthogonally to the current method, it has been shown in \cite{S22} that $m(\alpha) \geq C \alpha^{4}/(\log \alpha)^6$.
 For the corresponding upper bound $m(\alpha) \leq C^* \alpha^4$, we refer to the very recent article \cite{BS22} that used a functional analytic route, combined with a concavity result from \cite{Pol22} which used the probabilistic route and point process method from \cite{MV18a}.
 The method currently developed for obtaining Theorem \ref{thm} for the Fr\"ohlich Polaron is quite different from the ones found in the literature for showing previous bounds on $m(\alpha)$.
 We will outline this approach below and explain along the lines how the $\alpha^4$ divergence rate of $m(\alpha)$ appears in a natural way.